 Obviously, there are lots of things I don’t believe for a whole range of reasons.
 My FAQ covers some ground there.
 In what remains of this page I want to assay a few things that pertain directly to the sorts of media that I do.
 Don’t assume something based on what you might see or hear in an interview or film.
 They edit those things, you know, and I don’t get any veto power over that.

 For starters, I do a lot of interviews in what I call Christian Middle Earth (CME; click here for the interview in which I coined the term).
 It’s a useful metaphor for describing the wacky world of the internet, the “middle realm” that exists between the scholarly realm of the ivory tower and the normal realm of the local church.
 CME is home to the popular prophecy “experts,” “charismania” (signs and wonders movement; New Apostolic Reformation, Word of Faith / prosperity gospel peddlers), pseudo-archaeology, and all manner of speculative conspiratorial researchers.
-There are back hats and whites in CME—both sincere believers who truly want to see the kingdom of God expand, and teacher-posers whose aim is to build their own kingdom.
+There are back hats and white hats in CME—both sincere believers who truly want to see the kingdom of God expand, and teacher-posers whose aim is to build their own kingdom.
 CME leaders have websites, podcasts, and blogs.
 They publish their own material and organize their own conferences.
 They have either never been exposed to peer-reviewed scholarship in biblical studies or avoid it like the plague, doing due diligence to inform their followers that their brilliance would be misunderstood and that the academy is deserving of suspicion.

 I’m sympathetic to CME because most everyone there (however adept or inept in their research) craves content.
 You can find good thinking in CME, but a great deal of the content lacks coherence and would never survive peer review.
 Some of it is utterly ridiculous.
 But that doesn’t stop me from doing interviews on CME media.
 Why?
 Because CME is filled with people who honestly aren’t learning anything in church but haven’t quit in spite of that.
 (I’ve met plenty whose grasp of Scripture is likely firmer than that of many pastors).
 By doing CME shows I get to expose its inhabitants to solid academic content.
 It also enables me to inject some sanity into fringe topics—to get people to consider how to think more carefully about this or that idea, to adopt a better hermeneutic for Bible interpretation, or to ask them to consider an alternative position to some deeply flawed position they hold.
 I approach CME like I’d approach an interview with an atheist, pagan, Jewish, or Muslim host.
 I’ll have a conversation if I’m not censored.
 I have to be allowed to speak the truth.